thebuilder/react-module-template/README.md

 yarn
 ```

-After the `node_modules` have been installed, you will be prompted to answer a few customization questions regarding the module you are creating - these are used to update the `package.json`, `readme.md` etc.
+After the `node_modules` have been installed, you will be prompted to answer a few questions regarding the module you are creating - these are used to update the `package.json`, `readme.md` etc.

 ### Tools
 * **[Babel](https://babeljs.io/)** - All your code is compiled with Babel, so it can be consumed as NPM module.